1 of 2 Colorado officers convicted in Elijah McClain's death after neck hold, ketamine injection

 During testimony that stretched over three weeks, witnesses were limited to offering what they “perceived” someone to be doing or saying in the video.
 The video clips did not always provide a complete picture of what was happening, but Judge Mark Warner said the jurors were the only ones who could decide what they meant, just like any other piece of evidence.

 McClain was stopped Aug.
-24, 2019, while walking home from a convenience store on a summer night, listening to music and wearing a mask that covered most of his face.
-A 911 caller reported him as suspicious, and the police stop quickly became physical after McClain, seemingly caught off guard, asked to be left alone.
-He had not been accused of committing any crime.
+24, 2019, while listening to music and wearing a mask that covered most of his face.
+He asked to be left alone and had not been accused of committing any crime.

 The encounter quickly escalated, with Officers Nathan Woodyard, Roedema and Rosenblatt taking McClain to the ground, and Woodyard putting him in a neck hold and pressing against his carotid artery, temporarily rendering him unconscious.
-The officers told investigators they took McClain down after hearing Roedema say, “He grabbed your gun dude.”
-He later said Rosenblatt’s gun was the target.
+The officers told investigators they took McClain down after hearing Roedema say to another officer, “He grabbed your gun dude.”

-But defense lawyer Sisson pointed out that McClain said “I intend to take my power back,” which he argued showed intent.

-Paramedics injected McClain with ketamine as Roedema and another officer who was not charged held him on the ground.
-He went into cardiac arrest en route to the hospital and pronounced dead three days later.
+McClain went into cardiac arrest en route to the hospital and was pronounced dead three days later.

 The doctor who performed McClain’s autopsy, Stephen Cina, has said he died of complications from the ketamine while also noting that occurred after the forcible restraint.
 However, Cina was not able to say if the death was a homicide or an accident or if the officers’ actions contributed to McClain’s death.